johanna-rodriguez/web-sprint-challenge-advanced-state-management/interview_answers.md

 1. What problem does the context API help solve?

+The Context API is a React structure that enables you to exchange unique details and assists in solving prop-drilling from all levels of your application.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+An action, is an object that contains the payload of information.
+They are the only source of information for the Redux store to be updated.
+Reducers update store based on the value of the action.
+A store is an immutable object tree in Redux.
+A store is a state container which holds the application's state.
+Redux can have only a single store in your application.
+Whenever a store is created in Redux, you need to specify the reducer.
+Let us see how we can create a store using the createStore method from Redux.
+The global state of your application is stored in an object tree within a single store.
+This makes it easy to create universal apps, as the state from your server can be serialized and hydrated into the client with no extra coding effort.
+A single state tree also makes it easier to debug or inspect an application; it also enables you to persist your app's state in development, for a faster development cycle.
+Some functionality which has been traditionally difficult to implement - Undo/Redo, for example - can suddenly become trivial to implement, if all of your state is stored in a single tree.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Redux Thunk is a middleware that allows you to call the action creators that return a function(thunk) which takes the store's dispatch method as the argument and which is afterwards used to dispatch the synchronous action after the API or side effects has been finished.
+Redux Thunk middleware allows you to write action creators that return a function instead of an action.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+The inner function receives the store methods dispatch and getState as parameters.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+My favorite state management is Reducer function because are the perfect fit for managing changes in state while maintaining the immutability we want in our components.